-Cats are gorgeous animals that come in a wide variety of colors – in their fur as well as their eyes.
-Blue-eyed cats are particularly striking because they are rarer in the cat world and who can resist those baby blues?
+Cats are gorgeous animals that come in a wide variety of colors—in their fur as well as their eyes.
+Blue-eyed cats are particularly striking because they are rarer in the cat world and who can resist a cat with blue eyes?

 All kittens are born with blue eyes that will change into a permanent adult color (usually amber, green, orange, or copper) at about 6 weeks of age when melanin occurs (melanin is the pigment that determines eye color).
 The less the melanin, the lighter the eyes, and therefore, cats with blue eyes have very little melanin.